awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No
 `logDriver`
 The log driver to use for the job\.
 By default, AWS Batch enables the `awslogs` log driver\.
 The valid values listed for this parameter are log drivers that the Amazon ECS container agent can communicate with by default\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 By default, jobs use the same logging driver that the Docker daemon uses\.
-However the job may use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the job definition\.
+However the job can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the job definition\.
 If you want to specify another logging driver for a job, then the log system must be configured on the container instance in the compute environment\.
 Or, alternatively, you should configure it on another log server to provide remote logging options\.
 For more information about the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
 AWS Batch currently supports a subset of the logging drivers available to the Docker daemon\.
-Additional log drivers may be available in future releases of the Amazon ECS container agent\.
+Additional log drivers might be available in future releases of the Amazon ECS container agent\.
 The supported log drivers are `awslogs`, `fluentd`, `gelf`, `json-file`, `journald`, `logentries`, `syslog`, and `splunk`\.
 Jobs that are running on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 To check the Docker Remote API version on your container instance, log into your container instance and run the following command: `sudo docker version | grep "Server API version"`